scc416/draw-bar-chart/README.md

 ## Final Product

-All the examples below are in demo（in `index.html` file).
+All the examples below are in demo（run `index.html` file on your device or visit https://scc416.github.io/draw-bar-chart/).

 ### Single Bar Chart